annaesvensson/yellow-install/README.md

 ## Examples

-Skipping the installation at the command line:
+Skipping the installation at the command line, install only the most important extensions:

 `php yellow.php skip installation`